(888) 448-0302 Talk to a recovery specialist 24/7

 Financial Inequity

 According to one survey completed in 1998 regarding alcohol use, many of these individuals report a sense of ambivalence towards their drinking, seeing it more as a social mechanism.
-On the other hand, some also believe that they are essentially prone to abusing alcohol or illicit substances due to genetics.
+On the other hand, some also believe they are essentially prone to abusing alcohol or illicit substances due to genetics.
 Either way, individuals falling into these belief systems believe that they are doomed to drink because of their culture, leading to a self-fulfilling prophecy.

 Incarceration Rates